 Competitor matrices are the most misused artifact in product.
-They either become marketing-deck propaganda (your column has all green checks, theirs are red) or a sprawl of 80 rows nobody reads.
-These 15 prompts produce honest, actionable matrices — the kind that surface real gaps, surprise the team, and feed into the next quarter’s roadmap.
-Covers feature parity, jobs-to-be-done coverage, pricing structure, and the rarer “what they do that we never thought of” axis.
+They turn into deck propaganda (your column all green checks, theirs all red) or a sprawl of 80 rows nobody reads.
+These 15 prompts produce honest, actionable matrices: the kind that surface real gaps, surprise the team, and feed next quarter’s roadmap.
+They cover feature parity, jobs-to-be-done coverage, pricing structure, and the rarer “what they do that we never thought of” axis.

 Who this is for